xwiki/xwiki-platform/xwiki-platform-tools/xem-web-debug-eclipse/README.txt

 = PREREQUISITES =

-* You need M2EClipse 0.9.9 or superior, if Eclipse does not propose it automatically in updates it probably mean it's still the dev version.
-In that case you should try http://m2eclipse.sonatype.org/update-dev/ as update site.
+* You need M2EClipse 0.9.9 or superior.

 = INSTALL =